This is a heavily revised version of an article that appeared in Bicycling Australia magazine in 2006

 e.
 Potential for an increase in knee problems: Longer cranks bring the potential for greater loads on the knee.
 If the rider has problems with foot/ankle or hip/lower back that set the scene for knee problems (in the sense of the knee being a single plane joint positioned between two multi plane joints the movement of which can dictate the plane of movement at the knee) then longer cranks can sometimes be enough to push that rider over the edge into injury through increasing shear forces on the knee.
 Note: Shear force is when the upper leg tries to push forward over the top of the tibia and fibula.
 Too much shear force = pain or injury.
 A longer crank for a given rider increases shear force disproportionately for the following reason.
 For sake of argument, assume a change in crank length of 10mm.
 To maintain the same effective seat height (as measured from centre of pedal hole in crank to top of seat), the seat post will need to be dropped 10mm further into the frame.
 That will mean however, that the knee will rise 20mm higher at the top of the pedal stroke.
 10 mm because of the 10mm longer crank length plus 10mm because of the seat post being dropped in to the frame.

 f.
 A longer lever doesn’t necessarily mean more power: A longer crank length (lever length) increases the multiplication of the muscular force that the rider applies to the pedal than a shorter crank length.
 However the rider doesn’t get something for nothing other than spending money on cranks.
 As you read in e. above, the knee will have an increased bend at the top of the pedal stroke with a longer crank length.
 This in turn means that the longer crank arm must progress further past TDC (top dead centre / 12 o’clock in the pedal stroke) than a shorter crank arm before the rider can apply the same mechanical advantage to it.
 The best example here I have is a personal one and I don’t pretend an argument for the entire cycling population can be extrapolated from one person’s experience, but it is worthy of mention.
 During one of my 3 month ‘experiments’ with crank length., I moved from 172.5mm to 185mm as 185mm is very, very close to my inseam x 0.216. to see what happened.
 At the time my racing was local crits and a monthly time trial on a course which isn’t mountainous but is far from flat.
 That increase in crank length is 7%.
-The leverage felt enormous and my PB in TT’s improved as did my hill climbing.
+The leverage felt enormous and my PB in TT’s on that hilly course improved as did my hill climbing generally.
 All of which was great.
 The story was quite different in fast bunch rides and crit racing though.
 Never mind ground clearance issues, I worked around those.
 The problem was high speed.
-I found at light load on a trainer I could pedal the 185’s as fast as I could ever pedal the 172.5’s when playing games with maximum cadence (but was more untidy in the process) but pedaling at high load was a different story.
+I found that at light load on a trainer I could pedal the 185’s as fast as I could ever pedal the 172.5’s when playing games with maximum cadence (but was more untidy in the process) but pedaling at high load was a different story.
 My sprint top speed in local crits dropped by 7 km/h and I struggled to ride much above 50 km/h on the flat.
-As any crit rider knows, there are periods where the rider must be able to sustain really high speed (usually desperately trying to hold on to a wheel). and I really struggled with this.
+As any crit rider knows, there are periods where the rider must be able to sustain high speed (usually desperately trying to hold on to a wheel). and I really struggled with this.
 Why?

 Because I could not apply the extra leverage through as many degrees of crank arc as I could with a shorter crank.
 Which meant my pedal stroke tended towards ON / OFF / ON / OFF if you follow me.
 Less smoothness meant less ability to pedal fast under high load and riding a bigger gear didn’t work as this decreased ability to accelerate and I was constantly being gapped when the pressure was on.
 Torque analysis confirmed this.
-I went from being a reasonably smooth pedaller at high load with shorter cranks to being a less smooth pedaller with longer cranks.
-In the type of racing where there are plentiful changes in speed, this was a disadvantage when the pressure was really on.
+I went from being a reasonably smooth pedaller at high load with shorter cranks to being a far less smooth pedaller with longer cranks.
+In the type of racing where there are plentiful changes in speed, this was a large disadvantage when the pressure was really on.
 Your experience, if you choose to experiment, may well be different to mine, particularly if you are REALLY long legged or your type of riding differs from mine.

 2. Femur length in inches should be the same as crank length in cm (alternately, femur length in cm divided by 2.54 equals crank length yields the same result)